Morikky/Generative-adversarial-network-for-image-to-image-translation/README.md

 add image grid

-first image: positive: negative: capturing of poles is unsuccessfull even after the maximal number of traing iterations.
-Positive:  a difficult image beacuse of the many overlapping objects (padestrains in the vorground of thestreet signs)
+first image:  negative: capturing of poles is unsuccessfull even after the maximal number of traing iterations.
+Positive: successfuully captures the road and sidwalks.
+Overall, a difficult image beacuse of the many overlapping objects im the image center (padestrains in the vorground of street signs, etc.)

-second image, negaitive: noise on the coloring of the road (in purple) and of the buliding (on the right).
-But, its level are reduced as training advances.
-Positive: capturing of vegetation is succesfull with only 10 epochs.  that  neagitve
+second image, negaitive:  coloring of the road (in purple) and of the buliding on the right is noisy. .
+But, the noise level is reduced as training advances.
+Positive: capturing of vegetation is succesfull with only 10 epochs.
+Moreover the blue buliding might have been mistaken as the sky (and colored in blue).

-third image, positive: with more the epochs sepeartion of overlapping objects (car and pedestrian) is imporved.   negative, capturing of sidewalks (pink surface in background) is unscessfull.
+third image, positive: with more the epochs sepeartion of overlapping objects (car and pedestrian) is seen to be imporved.
+Negative: The capturing of sidewalks (pink surface in background) is unscessfull.